Lightning-AI/pytorch-lightning/docs/source/common/child_modules.rst

 Research projects tend to test different approaches to the same dataset.
 This is very easy to do in Lightning with inheritance.

-For example, imagine we now want to train an ``LitAutoEncoder`` to use as a feature extractor for MNIST images.
+For example, imagine we now want to train an ``AutoEncoder`` to use as a feature extractor for images.
 The only things that change in the ``LitAutoEncoder`` model are the init, forward, training, validation and test step.

 .. code-block:: python